Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Experiments

-On this basis, the proposed method, Quasi-HC is compared with the basic method HC to demonstrate the advantage of the ability to identify prior errors.
-In addition to graph structure metrics including SHD and the number of missing, extra and inverted edges, the magnitude of the improvement of Quasi-HC over SHD is also reported.
-Table 3 reports the averaged results.
+In this subsection, the proposed method is compared with the basic method to demonstrate the advantage of the ability to identify prior errors.

+Experiments on HC-QC are presented first.
+The used priors sets are characterized by two parameters: the number of correct priors and the number of prior errors, which are taken as 0, 2, and 4, respectively.
+Each experiment randomly selects correct and erroneous priors based on the real network structure.
+For each parameter setting, the experiment is performed 100 times.
+The results are shown in Table \ref{ComparedWithHC}.
+In addition to SHD, the magnitude of the improvement of HC-QC over SHD is also reported.
 It can be seen that in all datasets, as the number of prior errors increases, the ability of HC methods to learn causal structure decreases gradually, even though correct priors dominate the set of priors.
-Although Quasi-HC is also disturbed by prior errors, the performance of Quasi-HC is comparatively better than HC in most scenarios, indicating that Quasi-HC is effective.
-The performance improvement of Quasi-HC is mainly due to the reduction in the number of extras and reversed edges, in which the number of reversed edges is likely to be lower, and the number of extras can be reduced by more than 10\% on average.
-Combined with the properties of different prior errors, the above phenomena suggests that Quasi-HC can remove or correct reversed direct priors or reversed indirect priors.
+Although HC-QC is also disturbed by prior errors, the performance of HC-QC is comparatively better than HC in most scenarios, indicating that HC-QC is effective.
+The performance improvement of HC-QC is mainly due to the reduction in the number of extras and reversed edges, in which the number of reversed edges is likely to be lower, and the number of extras can be reduced by more than 10\% on average.
+Combined with the properties of different prior errors, the above phenomena suggests that HC-QC can remove or correct reversed direct priors or reversed indirect priors.

-The larger the number of prior errors, the stronger the performance improvement of the Quasi-HC.
-While Quasi-HC may lead to slight performance degradation when there are no or only a few prior errors in the priors set.
+The larger the number of prior errors, the stronger the performance improvement of the HC-QC.
+While HC-QC may lead to slight performance degradation when there are no or only a few prior errors in the priors set.
 This is mainly due to the fact that the main idea of the proposed method is to judge prior errors based on the occurrence of quasi-circles, so it is inevitable to mistakenly exclude some correct priors, especially when in the case that the real network itself contains quasi-circles and its edges are selected as prior at the same time.
 In real scenarios, the prior may not be completely reliable.
-In this case, Quasi-HC could improve the quality of the priors sets, which is an advantage over HC method that directly use the prior without suspicion.
+In this case, HC-QC could improve the quality of the priors sets, which is an advantage over HC method that directly use the prior without suspicion.